php-forge/html/docs/tag/A.md

 $a->template('<span>{tag}</span>');
 ```

-Examples of `template` usage can be found in the [Custom Method Test](https://github.com/php-forge/html/blob/main/tests/A/CustomMethodTest.php)
-for comprehensive examples.

 ## Attributes

+Refer to the [Attribute Tests](https://github.com/php-forge/html/blob/main/tests/A/AttributeTest.php) for comprehensive
+examples.

 The following methods are available for setting attributes: